enspyrco/monorepo/packages/redfire_test/README.md

 We aim to follow the test-doubles nomenclature described in [Martin Fowler's 2006 TestDouble article](https://martinfowler.com/bliki/TestDouble.html).

+*Test doubles* have the following types:

+- commonly used test doubles that are available pre-configured are referred to as *examples* and take the form `ClassNameExample.configuration` eg. `UserExample.nullMembers`

 ### Creating example objects

 There are two approaches: